|

 Fun A4 Paper Art - unrelated to an A3 report.
 Another innovative use of paper: Teaching Engineers Experimental Design With a Paper Helicopter by George Box.

-Goodbye Quarterly Targets?, Business Week:
+Goodbye Quarterly Targets? [the broken link was removed], Business Week:

 On March 14 the Commission on the Regulation of U.S. Capital Markets in the 21st Century, a project of the U.S. Chamber of Commerce, urged executives to stop issuing their short-term goals.
 The practice is a “self-inflicted wound by American CEOs,” says commission member Robert Pozen, chairman of MFS Investment Management, a Boston fund manager.